Vertex operators, solvable lattice models and metaplectic Whittaker functions: Introduction

 \end{maintheorem} Operators such as these occur in conformal field theory, and also other areas of mathematics such as soliton theory, ``monstrous moonshine'' and the abstract boson-fermion correspondence.
 Generally, we will call an operator of the form

 or

 a \textit{half-vertex operator}.
 We must be careful with $H_- [b]$, since $H_- [b] (z) | \lambda \rangle$ is an infinite sum and not in $\mathfrak{F}_m$.
 Nevertheless the sum $\langle \mu |H_- [b] (z) | \lambda \rangle$ is finite and therefore such expressions make sense; in fact just $\langle \mu|H_- [b] (z)$ is a finite sum.
-(Here we use the usual Dirac notation for operators on $\mathfrak{F}_m$: if $H : \mathfrak{F}_m \longrightarrow \mathfrak{F}_m$ is an operator, we will denote by $\langle \mu|H| \lambda \rangle$ the inner product of $H| \lambda \rangle$ with $|\mu \rangle$.)
+(Here we use the usual Dirac notation for operators on $\mathfrak{F}_m$.
+If $H : \mathfrak{F}_m \longrightarrow \mathfrak{F}_m$ is an operator, we will denote by $\langle \mu|H| \lambda \rangle$ the inner product of $H| \lambda \rangle$ with $|\mu \rangle$.)

 Operators of the form $\exp(H_- [b] (z)) \cdot \exp(H_+ [a] (z))$ appear in mathematical physics.
 See for example~{\cite{FrenkelKac}}, \cite{KMPS} Part~II in Volume~I or {\cite{JimboMiwa}} (1.15).
-Subject to a locality assumption (see {\cite{KacBeginners,FrenkelBenZvi}}), they are called \textit{vertex operators}.
+Subject to a locality assumption ({\cite{KacBeginners,FrenkelBenZvi}}), they are called \textit{vertex operators}.
 In this paper we will deal mainly with half-vertex operators.
-Yet Gamma ice and Delta ice often occur together, leading to vertex operators as above.
+Yet there are representation theory contexts in which Gamma ice and Delta ice occur together (\cite{wmd5book,BBBG,Ivanov,BBCG,GrayThesis}) leading to vertex operators as above.
 In Section~\ref{sec:vertexops} we show that the locality properties of such operators fit into the algebraic framework of Frenkel and Reshetikhin~\cite{FrenkelReshetikhinChiral}.